alasin/alasin.github.io/projects.md

 You can find the project code on [Github](https://github.com/alasin/Digital-Archive-CBIR).

 **Optimizing human-machine task assignments for computer vision**

 **Rolling shutter rectification and image stabilization using IMU**

+Rolling shutter artifacts are fairly common in CMOS sensors, which are used in almost all smartphones today.
+Add camera shake to that and you'll have an unstabilized video recording with rolling shutter distortion.
+During my internship at Tonbo Imaging, I made a prototype stabilized camera using an Invensense IMU that uses the gyrosensor measurements to stabilize the video in real-time and remove rolling shutter artifacts.
+Since gyrosensor records the change in angular momentum of the device in *X*, *Y* and *Z* directions, integrating the values over a *dt* time gives us the change in angular displacement which can be used to *shift* and rectify the image pixels accordingly.
+The algorithm was tested for thermal cameras as well, in which normal software stabilization fails owing to the lack of features.
+The algorithms were later ported on to Android as an app which used the inbuilt gyrosensor for required measurements.

 **Ship-mounted camera simulator**

 **Real-time multiple image stitching and panorama generation**